atakankaracali/wordpress-task/README.md

-# Revpanda Task – WordPress Affiliate Listing Theme
+# WordPress Theme for Revpanda Task

 This custom WordPress theme was developed as part of a recruitment task for Revpanda.
 The goal was to turn a Figma design into a functional affiliate listing homepage using HTML, CSS, JavaScript, and WordPress.